Riccati equations of opposite torsions from the Lie-Darboux method for spatial curves and possible applications: Introduction

 The Lie-Darboux (LD) method is mentioned in some classic textbooks in differential geometry, such as Eisenhardt's treatise \cite{eisen09} and Struik's lectures \cite{str61}.
 The goal of this paper is to introduce a more general presentation of the method, which generates two Riccati equations associated with the change of sign of the torsion.

 \ms

 The organization of the paper is as follows: In section 2, we briefly review the standard LD method following Struik.
 In section 3, we present our generalization of the LD method.
-Section 4 contains the illustrative example of cylindrical helices for the explicit application of the generalized method.
-Finally, our conclusions are stated in Section 5.
+Section 4 contains the illustrative example of cylindrical helices for the explicit application of the generalized method to classical Euclidean curves.
+In section 5, we suggest some applications ranging from biological areas to wave/quantum optics for the obtained Riccati equations of opposite torsions and the moving frames formalism.
+Finally, our conclusions are stated in Section 6.